DuyNguyenPhuong/DuyNguyenPhuong/README.md

-### Hi there 👋, I'm Duy.
+### Hi there 👋, I'm Dave.
 Would you like me to show you around?

-## I'm a Computer Science & Mathematics Student and Travel Lover!
+## I'm a Computer Science & Mathematics Student and a Travel Lover!

 - 🚀 I'm an **Amazon** intern working at **Palm Recognition** using **Deep Learning** and **AWS** for every **WholeFoods Market** across the US
 - 🥇 I gained prizes in World Invention Creativity Olympic, National Microsoft Specialist Competition, Informatics, and Mathematics Olympiad Competition